Kaumbrey, now the capital of the Olumbi region, where the rebellion began

 In retrospect it was obvious that Cyberian information mercenaries had taken the anti-Olumbi war offer, infiltrating and subverting the old-fashioned infrastructure of the region while the government was convinced a conventional attack was imminent.
 After gathering their pay - a staggering sum of 43 petacredits - the Cyberian infiltrators vanished into the nets.

-Olumbi remains a somewhat unusual region in the NoCoZo.
-Many worlds, even freed from Olumbi itself, remain far less libertarian than the rest of the empire.
-Many retain strange laws, ideologies and customs from the millennia of oppression.
+With Kaumbrey as its new capital, Olumbi remains a somewhat unusual region in the NoCoZo.
+Many worlds, even after they were freed from the repressive Olumbi regime, remained far less libertarian than the rest of the empire.
+To this date many retain strange laws, ideologies and customs from the millennia of oppression.
 It is a borderland, where many of the usual paradigms of the NoCoZo break down.
 It is no accident that both the Vela Immunity and the spread of Jean Te Uahlg Aestheticism are happening along its borders.